varigence/docs/bimlflex/user-guide/data-vault-templates.md

 Some Hub designs require multiple source key columns to define the Hub through the Integration Key.
 Sources with key overlap might need a system or source string added, multiple source keys might need to be combined to form a distinct Hub Integration key.

-> Deriving the Integration keys for the CBC/EWBK’s is one of the more important design exercises in modelling the Data Vault.
+> Deriving the Integration keys for the CBC/EWBK's is one of the more important design exercises in modelling the Data Vault.
 This guide does not include details on the required analysis and design process.

-For these columns BimlFlex concatenates them into a single string and separates them with the configured separator `~` as described above.
+For these columns, BimlFlex concatenates them into a single string and separates them with the configured separator `~` as described above.

 ## Link

 The Link Entity is the distinct set of relationships between the involved Hubs.
-As the Hub, it is an add only table and any effectiveness or attributes should be tracked in a connected Link Satellite.
+Like the Hub, it is an add only table and any effectiveness or attributes should be tracked in a connected Link Satellite.

 Two or more Hubs are required to build a Link.
 The Product source table used for the Hub has a relationship to the Product Category table, representing the category of a product.
 The Product Category will require a Hub for the Link to be built.
 The Product Category table also has a hierarchy with a parent category.
 This provides an interesting scenario as that Link will reference the same Hub twice and therefore will need roleplaying names.